20. Jorge Guzman -- SP, Short-Season Staten Island Yankees

 Now, despite the injuries, the Yankees' farm is still pretty damn stacked.
 Consider: Aaron Judge and Jordan Montgomery have both graduated from prospect status this season, yet the Yankees have seven players on Baseball America's mid-season top 100 list.
 Also, when guys like Guzman, Littell, and Solak are at the back of an org top 20, things are going pretty well.
 The future is very much bright.

 I'm sure people will quibble about the order, everyone does at every list, but I will say this: the 3-7 rankings are very tightly close together.
 Had Fowler not gotten hurt, he'd be number 3.
-So weighing Fowler and his injury, Rutherford's okay season, Florial's high-risk/high-reward profile, and Adams' stuff and close-to-MLB-readiness, made for a difficult ranking.
+So weighing Fowler and his injury, Rutherford's and Sheffield's okay seasons, Florial's high-risk/high-reward profile, and Adams' stuff and close-to-MLB-readiness, made for a difficult ranking.
 The separator: Adams is close to MLB-ready, has at least two plus pitches, and the growing consensus is that he'll be able to stick as a starter.

 Prediction time: between now and July 31 do you see anyone from this list getting traded?
 I expect Brian Cashman to do some buying (and buying beyond a Tyler Webb-Garrett Cooper type deal), at least for a reliever (and perhaps another first baseman); maybe a Brad Hand or Ryan Madson type reliever.
 Obviously, someone like Torres or Frazier won't go for a reliever, but perhaps someone or two from the back half of this list will go.
 Cashman has called himself "an aggressive trader" in the past.
 We'll see if that'll be the case by the end of the month.